sqlitebrowser/sqlitebrowser/BUILDING.md

 ### Generic Linux and FreeBSD

-The GPL version of Qt is available in almost all Linux distributions as a default package.

-The only requirements for building this code are the presence of Qt and sqlite3.
+The only requirements for building this code are the presence of Qt5 and sqlite3.
 Qt can be included as a static or shared library, depending on the current Qt configuration on the building machine.